fabulousDesigns/rick-and-morty-app/README.md

-# Rick & Morty Locations App
+# Rick & Morty App

 This application allows users to explore locations from the Rick & Morty universe and view details about each location and its residents.